Dallas Startup Lawyer

 When should I hire a Dallas startup lawyer?

-Common trigger points include forming the company, issuing founder equity, signing a first major customer contract, raising outside capital, or receiving an LOI for an acquisition.
+Common trigger points to hire a Dallas startup lawyer include forming the company, issuing founder equity, signing a major customer contract, raising outside capital, granting equity incentives, or receiving an LOI in a potential acquisition.

 Can we work together remotely if I’m in Dallas?